What Is an Entry Condition Report? Guide for Australian Rentals

 Landlords and property managers should approach the entry condition report as an investment in future bond protection.
 A detailed, photographic report takes more time upfront but saves significant time and money if a dispute arises.

-For property managers handling multiple rentals, using a standardised digital process through rental inspection software ensures every property gets the same level of documentation.
+For property managers handling multiple rentals, using a standardised digital process ensures every property receives the same level of documentation.
 Both entry and exit condition reports must be retained for the duration of the tenancy and beyond — digital record-keeping ensures reports are stored securely and retrieved instantly when needed.

 Dispute resolution